heygleeson/Yadda/Spec.md

 #### Handling

 The implementing program must process all statements within the active blocks scope.
-The _active block_ is the block of yarn who's command expression evaluates to `true`.
+The _active block_ is the block of ChatterScript who's command expression evaluates to `true`.
 The block associated with the else command, if present, must only be determined as the active block if all other blocks expressions evaluate to false.

 An implementing program must not process any statements inside a block that is not the active block.